 Tackling the toughest and least enjoyable tasks first will make things so much easier, however painful it might seem at first.
 Once you get this out of the way, you'll be so much more likely to fly through the rest of your less painful tasks.

 Work in time blocks

-You might want to listen to some tunes while you battle through a 3,000 word essay, but if you know deep down that you work better without music – turn it off!
+You might want to listen to some tunes while you write an essay.
+But, if you know deep down that you work better without music, turn it off.